Fun, hands-on indoor activities for kids! Stay engaged in a safe, creative space.

 What is the activity?

-This STEM challenge encourages kids to design a marble run using cardboard tubes, paper towel rolls, and tape.
+This STEM activity challenges them to design a marble run using cardboard tubes, paper towel rolls, and tape.
 They can create twists, turns, and tunnels for the marble to roll through!

 Why do this activity?

 Marble runs teach engineering, gravity, and problem-solving.
-They help kids understand how slopes and angles affect movement while sparking creativity.
+It helps kids understand how slopes and angles affect movement while sparking creativity.

 What is the activity?

-This theater project involves decorating socks with buttons, yarn, and markers to create unique puppet characters.
+This involves decorating socks with buttons, yarn, and markers to create unique puppet characters.
 Then, kids can put on a show using a cardboard box as a puppet stage!

 Why do this activity?